 What if your gas cylinder is old and rusty?

-Because gas cylinders are exchanged, you could end up with an old and battered one (like us), right next to your new and shiny camping stove.
+Because gas cylinders are exchanged, you could end up with an old and battered one (like us) next to your new shiny camping stove.

 If this bothers you, you can get covers for the old cylinder, such as this one for a Campingaz R907 Cylinder.